 When the plaintiff’s got home, they denied the claim on their credit card bill.
 The Snowmobile outfitter sued them for the $220.11 in damages and received a judgment of $27,000.

-The plaintiff then sued the attorney representing the snowmobile outfitter for violation of the federal fair debt collection’s act, which is the subject of this lawsuit.
+The plaintiff then sued the attorney representing the snowmobile outfitter for violation of the federal Fair Debt Collection’s act, which is the subject of this lawsuit.
 The plaintiff lost that lawsuit also.

 This case shows how agreements in advance to pay for damages from rented equipment are viable and can be upheld if used.